 Slow Food leaders created an Equity, Inclusion, and Justice Working Group in 2017.
 Slow Food Turtle Island Association, which represents Indigenous peoples of the North American continent, is a key partner.
-This group of over sixty leaders and activists have designed and funded leader workshops, public panels, and dinners at Slow Food Nations that feature the diversity of voices represented by the Slow Food network.
+This group of over sixty leaders and activists designed and funded leader workshops, public panels, and dinners at Slow Food Nations that featured the diversity of voices represented by the Slow Food network.

 Want to Learn More?

 Take advantage of our resource guide below to read, watch, and learn more about the fight for equity, inclusion and justice.

 - Alkon, Alison H. and Agyeman, Julian eds., Cultivating Food Justice: Race, Class, and Sustainability MIT Press (2011)

 - Berry, Wendell The Unsettling of America: Culture and Agriculture, Sierra Club Books (1977).

 - Bollinger, Holly, Women of the Harvest: Inspiring Stories of Women Farmers, MBI Publishing Co.
 LLC (2007)

 - Bowens, Natasha, The Color of Food, Stories of Race, Resilience and Farming, New Society Publishers (2015)

 - Braidotti, Rosi (ed.) with Charkiewicz, Ewa (author), Hausler, Sabine (author), and Wieringa, Saskia (author), Women, the Environment and Sustainable Development: Towards a Theoretical Synthesis, Zed Books (1994)